-- 5. Applicants who have scored above the threshold will be invited to submit a full proposal. - 6.
+- 5. Applicants who have scored above the threshold will be invited for a web-based interview. - 6.
 Applicants who have scored below the threshold and who have listed a career break or unconventional career path in their application form, shall be doubly reviewed by the dedicated Equal Opportunities Coordinator, prof. Petra Rudolf, to guarantee a merit-based and equitable selection procedure. - 7.
 Rejected applicants will receive a notification by e-mail containing their scores, a short motivation and information on the possibility for redress.